 Based on what camps learned last summer, here are some changes we anticipate for 2021:

-- If government safety precautions require a reduced capacity between registration and the start of camp, spots will be designed “first in, last out” based on the date of enrollment.
+- If government safety precautions require a reduced capacity between registration and the start of camp, spots will be “first in, last out” based on the date of enrollment.

 Farm Camp is well suited for many of the current recommendations.
 All activities take place outdoors, meals are served outside, all tents are open air and unit groups can easily form their own pods at camp.
 We are committed to running a quality program that creates space for campers to connect socially and re-engage in community.